With their combination of water, chalk, and pigment that creates fluid and smudgy lines, soft pastels are a wonderful medium for creating art.

 Artists appear to be constantly on the lookout for the next finest soft pastels!

 The appeal of soft pastel is also due to its exceptionally high pigment concentration, which is coupled by the smallest amount of gum binder.
 This drawing tool has a strong following among artists.
 So I decided to take on the challenge and discover which soft pastel performs best!

-Are you interested to know the best soft pastel brands of 2022?
-Read on to know more!
+Do you want to discover what the best soft pastel brands will be in 2022?
+Read on to discover the collections!

 - 1. HASHI Non Toxic Soft Pastels